gruvin/mmxmodem/README.md

 #### You do NOT need to initiate XMODEM on the Maximite.
 Just quit your terminal and go.

-The script takes care of initialising the xmodem receive at the Maximite end, thanks in part to a seemingly undocumented 'Ctrl-C' feature therein -- which will forcibly return immediately to the MM-BASIC command prompt -- ironically from about anywhere _except_ a waiting xmodem transfer!
-(Understandably, though.)

-The script requires sole access to the serial port.
-I simply exit out of my terminal emulator(```screen```) then re-connect when the file transfer is done.
+(You have to quiot your terminal (or at least tell it to disconnect) because these scripts require sole access to the USB serial port.

+The scripts take care of initialising the ```xmodem send/receive``` at the Maximite end.
+When you're done transferring files, simply re=launch your terminal to carry on with the Maximite, where you left off.

-### XMODEM modification
+### XMODEM module modification

+(See TOTO, below!)

 This was my first ever Python script.
 I used Python due to Google informing me that the Python XMODEM module was available.